OceanBioME/OceanBioME.jl/docs/src/model_components/individuals/index.md

 Now we can just plug this into any biogeochemical model setup to have particles (currently [NPZD](@ref NPZD) and [LOBSTER](@ref LOBSTER)):

 ```@example particles
-# Start the particles randomly distributed, floating on the surface
+using OceanBioME, Oceananigans

 Lx, Ly, Lz = 1000, 1000, 100
 grid = RectilinearGrid(; size = (64, 64, 16), extent = (Lx, Ly, Lz))

+# Start the particles randomly distributed, floating on the surface
 particles = GrowingParticles(0.5, zeros(3), zeros(3), rand(3) * Lx, rand(3) * Ly, zeros(3))

 biogeochemistry = LOBSTER(; grid, particles)